Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you get the correct type.
-The majority of adapters currently available are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and N. Be careful to pick the correct type.
+The vast majority of adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most locations.

 Airplane phone mount